 The decision to select specific resources depends on projected use, licensing requirements, local or remote support services, and other access issues.
 Resources must be available on-Grounds and remotely, unless there is a compelling license or cost reason to restrict access.
 Resources are accessed via the Library's online catalog (Virgo) and/or the Library's web site.

 Less used materials will be obtained via Interlibrary Loan or by "pay-per-view" access directly from publishers.

 Library clientele, liaison librarians, or Library staff may make suggestions for acquisitions via an electronic form, email, phone call, etc. to the deputy director or Access Services manager.
 Resources are previewed when possible, evaluated and approved for acquisition by the deputy director.
 The following selection criteria are considered and discussed before final acquisition:

 In addition to considering each factor in the selection criteria section above, the Library also examines usage statistics to determine if the use of a resource justifies its continued maintenance and accessibility.
 The following list of elements is also analyzed to aid in all final decisions:

 The Library adheres to the following definitions and expectations regarding all license contracts.
 The Director of Procurement Services of the University of Virginia has the sole authority to approve and sign all finalized license agreements.

-The evaluation, selection, acquisition, and renewal of digital resources coordinated by the Collection Development Librarian.
+The evaluation, selection, acquisition, and renewal of digital resources is coordinated by the Access Services manager.
 Usage statistics of digital resources, when available, will serve as an important selection and de-selection tool.